-- 12.1 Tenants must immediately inform WAM in writing of any change of address or status. - 12.2 Notices to be served by WAM on the Tenant may be: - a.
-Sent to the Tenant's address in the Tenancy Agreement (or notified to WAM under these terms) by first or second class post, or hand delivered, or - b.
-Served on the Tenant personally or - c.
-Sent by email to the address provided by the tenant for the WAM database and - d. posted on the plot in question - 12.3 Notices served under sub-paragraph 12.
-2 will be treated as properly served even if not received. - 12.4 Any correspondence to WAM should be sent to The Secretary, Caroline Webb at (secretary@wamplots.org).
+- 12.1 Tenants must immediately inform WAM in writing of any change of address or status. - 12.2 Notices to be served by WAM on the Tenant may be: - (a) Sent to the Tenant's address in the Tenancy Agreement (or notified to WAM under these terms) by first or second class post, or hand delivered, or - (b) Served on the Tenant personally or - (c) Sent by email to the address provided by the tenant for the WAM database and - (d) posted on the plot in question - 12.3 Notices served under sub-paragraph 12.
+2 will be treated as properly served even if not received. - 12.4 Any correspondence to WAM should be sent to The Secretary secretary@wamplots.org or by placing in the post box at West Tarring or Chesswood shops.